BoxBoxmari/Project-Argus/DIAGNOSIS.md

-# Project Argus - Diagnostic Report
+# Project Argus - System Diagnostics

+## Overview
+This document provides a comprehensive diagnosis of the Project Argus system, including all components and their current status.

 ## Summary